LowTechCoder/rpi4-retroarch-guide/README.md

 After you are connected to the internet and have a web browser, I would recommend doing a git clone to this guide or bookmarking this page in your browser, so you'll have easy access to these instructions.

+Make sure your USB controller is plugged in, and a USB thumbdrive if you plan on using the auto config backup script from this guide.

 Use a Terminal to install snapd and retroarch:
 ```
 sudo apt install snapd -y